International composition masterclass for young composers

 for young composers who would like to develop a new work with the intensive mentoring of an internationally known and critically acclaimed composition professor.

-Selected participants receive three individual composition consultations, and, at the end of the process, present the result of their common work in a brief public discussion, optionally with musical examples.
-The sessions will take place remotely, in real-time, on a 6-7-day distance from each other.
-At the conclusion, participants may be commissioned by the Sonus Foundation to develop their work-in-progress into a finished composition and present them at a public performance.
+Selected participants received three individual composition consultations, and, at the end of the process, presented the result of their common work in a brief public discussion, optionally with musical examples.
+The sessions took place remotely, in real-time, on a 6-7-day distance from each other.

 The project is funded by the Hungarian Cultural Fund (NKA).